 Imagine sitting by the fireplace in the Living Room, sipping tea or coffee and having some friendly debate about leadership in the latest episode of Scandal, or gathering a group together to plant trees in a local community garden.
 Whether hearing from an expert archaeologist on their latest research or cooking a recipe from a different culture, the possibilities for involvement in our house collectives are endless!

-New College House Collectives are groups of students, faculty and staff who come together to share ideas, engage in dialogue and initiate house activities focused on a specific topic.
-When you join a house collective, you become part of a community within the house; by initiating and implementing house-wide events you get to make your mark throughout New College House.
+Lauder College House Collectives are groups of students, faculty and staff who come together to share ideas, engage in dialogue and initiate house activities focused on a specific topic.
+When you join a house collective, you become part of a community within the house; by initiating and implementing house-wide events you get to make your mark throughout Lauder College House.

 Informational meetings will be held during the first weeks of the academic year.
 We hope you will join us as a part of one or all of these collectives: